 The State Treasurer’s Office (STO) requests a Statement of Qualifications (SOQs) from financial advisory firms interested in providing financial advisory and related services.
 Selected firms will be admitted to the STO’s Financial Advisor Pool (Pool) and may be appointed to complete special projects or to serve as a financial or pricing advisor for bonds, notes, and other debt obligations issued by the State of California (State), State Public Works Board, other State agencies, and State conduit financing authorities.

-Specific appointments may be made directly from amoung Pool members in good standing, or upon submission of responses to a supplemental request for qualifications.
+Specific appointments may be made directly from among Pool members in good standing, or upon submission of responses to a supplemental request for qualifications.
 Financial advisors to State conduit financing authority borrowers typically are not required to be members of the Pool.

-BONDS AND NOTES ISSUED BY THE STATE OF CALIFORNIA AND OTHER STATE ANGENCIES
+BONDS AND NOTES ISSUED BY THE STATE OF CALIFORNIA AND OTHER STATE AGENCIES

 General Obligation (GO) Bonds